robinrendle/react-css-modules-boilerplate/README.md

 }
 ```

-And then we import that React component into one of the templates in `src/templates`:
+And then we import that React component into one of the templates, such as `src/templates/Home.js`:

 ```
 import React from 'react'